 Being able to link features to company revenue is a surefire way to get company buy-in and prioritize product additions and updates.
 You can derive these kinds of insights by pairing detailed usage data with CRM data.
 Overlaying these two data sources will help you better understand feature adoption as a whole and at granular levels depending on what cohorts you choose.

 The first moments with your product are the most critical.
 If the learning curve is too difficult, it’ll be much harder to get users to feel confident and comfortable in your product.
 It’s always good practice to periodically revisit your onboarding strategy as a whole and to make sure customers are given the chance to succeed.
 Although they’re a great asset, it shouldn’t fall on your customer success organization to drive adoption and onboarding.
-These kinds of insights can be collected from user data and by talking with your customer-facing teams to learn what common roadblocks customers experience.
+These kinds of insights can be collected from usage data platform and by talking with your customer-facing teams to learn what common roadblocks customers experience.
 You can take these back and incorporate them into your roadmap to create a clearer, more streamlined product for your users.

 I know what data I need, now how do I get it?